 So you’ve found yourself in a situation where you appear destined to rent in perpetuity, while the prospect of homeownership grows increasingly distant.
 You are not alone.
 In fact, you are one of many who has fallen victim to what is commonly referred to as “the rent trap”.

-The media consensus on millennials and Gen Z is that they long ago abandoned the prospect of home ownership, and resigned themselves to an eternity of rent.
+The media consensus on millennials and Gen Z is that they long ago abandoned the prospect of home ownership, and resigned themselves to an eternity of renting.
 But we’re here to tell them that home ownership at a young age is not only possible, it’s advisable.

 Why you need to escape the ‘rent trap’